 How to Find a High Net Worth Wealth Advisor

-- Opt for advisors offering a wide range of services, not just asset management.
+- Look for firms offering integrated wealth advisory services, not just portfolio management.

 Look for advisors with extensive experience in long-term financial planning

-“Sustainability is a very large concern of theirs, especially long-term sustainability of their assets,” says Adam Carlin, a private wealth advisor at Morgan Stanley Private Wealth Management in Coral Gables, Florida.
-He notes that clients frequently measure this in terms of how many future generations or charitable endeavors might benefit from the assets they have amassed.
-“The challenge for these clients is to find an advisory team that can craft a comprehensive financial strategy tailored to the unique needs and circumstances of each family,” he explains.
+“Sustainability is a very large concern of theirs—especially the long-term sustainability of their assets,” says Adam Carlin, a private wealth advisor at a national private wealth management firm.
+He notes that high-net-worth clients often evaluate this in terms of how many future generations or philanthropic initiatives could benefit from their accumulated wealth.
+“The challenge for these clients is to find an advisory team that can craft a comprehensive financial strategy tailored to the unique needs and circumstances of each family.”

-Travis Maus, CEO of S.E.E.D.
-Planning Group in Knoxville, Tennessee, emphasizes the competitive nature of financial advisory for affluent clients.
-“High-net-worth clients are highly sought after; it often feels like everyone is vying for a piece of their wealth,” he says.
-This dynamic makes it crucial for clients to carefully select advisors who genuinely prioritize their financial health over mere profit from sales or transactions.
+Travis Maus, CEO of a financial planning group in Tennessee, adds that the financial advisory space for affluent clients is highly competitive.
+“High-net-worth clients are highly sought after; it often feels like everyone is vying for a piece of their wealth,” he explains.
+That reality underscores the importance of selecting wealth managers who focus on long-term planning and client priorities, rather than on product-driven sales or transactional relationships.

 Steer clear of advisors primarily focused on selling products